javadbat/jb-calendar/README.md

 | --jb-calendar-day-color-hover            | day color hover default color is `#312d2d`                                                    |
 | --jb-calendar-month-color-hover          | day color hover default color is `#312d2d`                                                    |
 | --jb-calendar-year-color-hover           | day color hover default color is `#312d2d`                                                    |

+## Other Related Docs:

+- see [jb-calendar-react](https://github.com/javadbat/jb-calendar-react) if you want to use this component in react

+- see [All JB Design system Component List](https://github.com/javadbat/design-system/blob/master/docs/component-list.md) for more components

+- use [Contribution Guide](https://github.com/javadbat/design-system/blob/master/docs/contribution-guide.md) if you want to contribute in this component.